-Virtually everyone postpones writing a Will.
+Many people postpone writing a will.
 Maybe it’s because we don’t want such a tangible reminder of our mortality.
 Or perhaps we view the process as relinquishing the ownership of our property.
-Whatever the excuse may be for putting off the drafting of a Will, many people do not realize that writing one actually prevents what is feared.
-In fact, a Will may be the most important document that you ever write, because it allows you to select the persons who will receive what you own when you die.
+Whatever the excuse may be for putting off the drafting of a will, many people do not realize that writing one actually prevents what is feared.
+In fact, a will may be the most important document that you ever write, because it allows you to select the persons who will receive what you own when you die.
 If you don’t have one in place, you cannot select the recipients of your property and the state you reside in will determine how your property is divided.

-A Will includes specific directions on how you wish your estate to be distributed after your death, including provisions for any tangible personal property that you may own—jewelry, furniture, and the like, as well as naming guardians for any minor children.
-It also indicates what sources will be used to pay any estate taxes and debts that are due, and it names an Executor who will be responsible for the settlement of your estate.
+A will includes specific directions on how you wish your estate to be distributed after your death, including provisions for any tangible personal property that you may own—jewelry, furniture, and the like— well as naming guardians for any minor children.
+It also indicates what sources will be used to pay any estate taxes and debts that are due, and it names an executor who will be responsible for the settlement of your estate.
 It ends with your signature, the signatures of required number of witnesses, and typically a notary public’s oath about the validity of the various signatures.

-Virtually every person— married, divorced, single, childless, parent, in good health, in bad health— should have a Will for the simple reason that without one, you cannot determine who should receive your property.
-Each state has a default plan for how property must be distributed if you die without a Will, with the default (and mandatory) scheme depending on your marital status, whether you have children, if you have any living parents or siblings, and other criteria.
+Any type of person— married, divorced, single, childless, parent, in good health, in bad health— should have a will for the simple reason that without one, you cannot determine who should receive your property.
+Each state has a default plan for how property must be distributed if you die without a will, with the default (and mandatory) scheme depending on your marital status, whether you have children, if you have any living parents or siblings, and other criteria.
 Furthermore, even if you die with no living relatives, the state will not permit distributions to a friend, a favorite charity, or any non-related person.
 Instead, the property will most likely end up going to the state.

 What is probate?

 This can be easily avoided with proper planning.
-By creating your Will now, you can always add to the provisions or alter the document as your life evolves.
-It’s important to review your current Will every five years to ensure that it’s up to date and still reflective of your future wishes.
+By creating your will now, you can always add to the provisions or alter the document as your life evolves.
+It’s important to review your current will every five years to be sure that it’s up to date and still reflective of your future wishes.